Registration is Open for the 20th Annual Lew Blond Run at lewblondrun.org

 Sponsors and Volunteers Needed for "20th Anniversary" Lew Blond Run/Walk on May 16, 2020!

 Mark your calendars for 8:00 a.m., Saturday, May 16, 2020, at Maple School.
 It’s the anniversary date for the 20th Annual Lew Blond Memorial 5K Run/Walk, 1 Mile Run.
 This fundraiser draws over 1,000 participants and volunteers to Maple School in May.
+This year there will be a new course!
 Read more about this amazing fundraiser at lewblondrun.org

 All community members are welcome to participate, volunteer, or to be a sponsor of the Lew Blond Run!
 For more information, go to lewblondrun.org and the Lew Blond Run’s Facebook page, or contact Maple School Principal and Lew Blond Run Executive Committee chair, Dr. Nate Carter at 847-400-8900.